RohitKamble171012/Web-development/README.md

 so this was rhe intial stage stage I tried this time
 I even dont know about the uploading the files how they should be uploaded I have just tried in stage
-In upcoming prohjects you will see the progress
+In upcoming projects you will see the progress